It’s an awful day in any household that includes a dog. The day the dog passes away.

 • Increased signs of discomfort and pain, e.g. crying, pacing, panting, etc

 All of these signs can be indications of other problems as well, so don’t take this list as a sure sign that your dog is about to die.
 However, if your dog is already old or sick and these behaviors or changes in these behaviors appear suddenly, your dog may be telling you something.
+If you notice these signs, take your dog to the vet immediately.

 loving senior golden retriever

-How Do Dogs Know the End Is Near?
+How Do Dogs Sense Death Is Near?

 This brings us back to the question, do dogs know when they are dying?
 If they do know, how?